 India Phone: +918961111167 / +919831797150

 In May of 2019 the new St. Ignatius High School was inaugurated.
 It is located next to the orphanage.
-There are several important sections of the school and the building that need to be completed by July 2023 to attain full accreditation.
+There are several important sections of the school and the building that need to be completed in 2023 to attain full accreditation.
 Click on the button below for a tour with Sister Nectaria.

 In rural, impoverished areas of West Bengal, literacy rates are very low.
 Because of the great distances, childen are unable to pay for transportation and so are often prevented from pursuing an education in the city.